ivapops/Acropora_cryptic_species/README.md

   - Visual comparison and collective summary of FASTQC reports.
 Multiqc has various table output options for fastq statistics, which are useful for plotting.

 3) **trimmomatic-array.sh**
-  - Basic quality filtering of FASTQC files to remove poor-quality reads and adapter contamination
+  - Basic quality filtering of FASTQC files with Trimmomatic (version 0.39) to remove poor-quality reads and adapter contamination
   - Requies list of fastq files (R1 only)
   - Keep bases with phred-score quality > 20 in sliding window of 4 bp (average)
   - Remove adapter sequences in user specified file (**adapters.txt**) with recommended ILLUMINACLIP parameters